OffBroadway/flippydrive/_sources/installation.rst.txt

 .. _fpctab:

 .. danger::
-    When closing the flex black locking tab, push it closed from the center only. **DO NOT** push it closed from the edges. **YOU WILL BREAK IT** if you try closing the tab unevenly.
+    When closing the black flex locking tab, push it closed from the center only. **DO NOT** push it closed from the edge. **YOU WILL BREAK IT** if you try closing the tab unevenly.
 See the manufacturer's drawing:

     .. image:: _static/molex.png
         :width: 100%